wavy-app/webcipher/README.md

     .finish()
     .await?;

-// Now assume that we receive some token that we wish to decode.
+// Now assume that we receive some token that we wish to decrypt.
 // Furthermore, let's assume that the token is claimed to be signed by `Google`.
 // The claims made by `Google` are located in some arbitrary struct named `GoogleClaims` (defined elsewhere). let received_jwt_token = "a.b.c";

-let data: jsonwebtoken::TokenData<GoogleClaims> = registry.decode_remote::<GoogleClaims>(ThirdPartyAuthProviders::Google)?;
+let data: jsonwebtoken::TokenData<GoogleClaims> = registry.decrypt_remote::<GoogleClaims>(ThirdPartyAuthProviders::Google)?;

 let jsonwebtoken::TokenData { claims: GoogleClaims { /* access to all of Google's claims! */ .. }, .. } = data;
 ```